CrowdStrike/aws-cspm-registration-cloudformation/multiple-cid/README.md

 ## Setup
 1. Download the contents of this repository.
-2. Log in to the Management Account of your AWS Organization
+2. Log in to the Management Account of your AWS Organization.
 3. Upload the following files to the root of an S3 Bucket.
 - init_lambda_function.zip
 - new_accounts_lambda_function.zip